Persulence/wormaudio/README.md

 cmake install .
 ```

+> ![NOTE]
+> Move the `install` directory to wherever you wish.
+Installing to system directories is not currently supported.

 ### wormaudio-java

 This contains Java API.
 It is a Gradle project and does not have a top-level cmake target.